 Author’s Note: A fantastic and truthful book to purchase and read from end to end is The History of Bolivar by Maria Arana.
 This written account of Iron Ass will give you a perfect pathway to discovering the journeys to liberate many parts of Las Americas from Spanish Colonial rule.

 Author’s note: Time to stretch those legs and rest your eyes from the screen.
-Head for a comfort break and a tiple of your favourite nectar.
+Head for a comfort break and a tiple of your favorite nectar.
 Today I will open a bottle of Chilean red.
 See you again in ten.

 Has there ever been a famous person who rode his motorcycle and explored many parts of this vast continent?
 How did it change his life?